Pingping1997/PingpingWang-Blog/_includes/about/en.md

 I grew up in a chemical industry city known as the "Oil City".
 My personal growth story also resolves around the chemical industry and chemical engineering.
 The chemical pollution and interest in chemistry that I have been exposed to since childhood have made me interested in this field since middle school.
 At that time, I believed that I could change the world through chemistry but create a world without so much pollution.

 I studied BSc, chemical engineering at Southwest Petroleum University in Chengdu.
 I had a very fulfilling four years, participating in and leading different student teams to win awards in many national and international extracurricular competitions.
 After participating in a Belt and Road Challenge Cup in Shanghai, I had the idea of studying abroad.
+Then I got opportunties to study at DTU.

 ##### Appearence